 Why get vaccinated?

-- Vaginal and vulvar cancers in females
+cervical, vaginal and vulvar cancers in women,

-- Anal cancer in females and males
+penile cancer in men, and

 Risks of a vaccine reaction